Treat your canine to a good time at these restaurants, shops, parks and more in the nation's capital.

 Rock Creek Park offers roughly 1,800 acres of natural beauty, with more than four miles of trails, serving as an oasis in the middle of the city for you and your canine.
 Kenilworth Park and Aquatic Gardens, located along the Anacostia River, is another option, as it offers beautiful aquatic gardens to enjoy while taking your dog for a stroll.

-All 10 Kimpton Hotels in the District welcome dogs for all sizes at no extra charge and even offer special amenities so that your pup can have the best experience possible.
-Dogs of all sizes are welcomed for no additional fee at The Embassy Row Hotel as well.
+Kimpton Hotels in the District welcome dogs for all sizes at no extra charge and even offer special amenities so that your pup can have the best experience possible.
+Dogs of all sizes are welcomed for no additional fee at The Ven at Embassy Row as well.

 The LINE DC makes for a worthwhile place for you and your canine companion to stay while exploring the Adams Morgan neighborhood.
 Pets stay free at this DC-inspired hotel housed inside a 110-year old church – and don’t forget to ask the front desk for courtesy bags, water bowls and treats.